lxn1021/Machine-Learning-Course/README.md

-Cousera online course: Machine Learning by Adrew Ng
---- Assignments and Practices
+## **This repository contains the assignment of the Coursera online course- Machine Learning by Andrew Ng.
+All the work is performed in Octave.**